gauthamp10/teched2025-XP264/exercises/ex2/README.md

 - 👉 Take time to inspect the workflows run logs.

 > [!TIP]
-> You may use kyma dashboard for interactive inspection as well
+> You may use [kyma dashboard](https://url.sap/4r4wbw) for interactive inspection as well.

 Furthermore, a dedicated load generator is to be run in a separate browser window...
 - 👉 run the `k8s-hpa-keda-load-generator` workflow